JetBrains/teamcity-documentation/topics/viewing-your-changes.md

 By default, the page does not show the commits to the build configurations hidden by the current user on the Projects dashboard.
 To remove this filter and view all build configurations, deselect the __Hide configurations excluded from my Projects__ box.

-Each change now has a new pie\-chart icon with pie slices showing the relative size of pending, successful, as well as old and new problematic builds affected by the change.
-Hovering over/clicking the pie\-chart icon gives a visual representation of how the user commit has affected different builds.
+Each change now has a new pie-chart icon with pie slices showing the relative size of pending, successful, as well as old and new problematic builds affected by the change.
+Hovering over/clicking the pie-chart icon gives a visual representation of how the user commit has affected different builds.
 Builds with new/critical problems are listed by default.
 Expanding the change or clicking the _See builds_ link lists all builds with the change.

 From this page you can:
 * View all commits and changes included into personal builds